-- 7.2.1 The preliminary events discussing the possible details of how climate change and sea level rise will affect the Broads have not proved popular.
-This is likely to be due to a collection of factors including the effectiveness of promotion. the fact the topic has dropped right down the national political agenda, the uncertainties involved not seen as so important with other worries to the fore and the need to still evolve the communication processes - for example using the right language to encourage involvement.
+- 7.2.1 At the Broads Authority meeting on 17 January the Authority supported the following recommendations: - (i) The Authority notes that the Broads Flood Alleviation Project's approach has coped well with a testing event (although differing winds might have made things more of a challenge).
+With the Flood Alleviation Project now over half way through, determining the followon approach after 2021 becomes a higher priority and the importance of the joint work on climate change adaptation in influencing the outcome is recognised. - (ii) The Authority re-enforces its belief that a strategic priority is to work alongside the key agencies and engage with the public to help those resident in and visiting the Broads to contribute to the debate about future water management options so that wide support can evolve for positive action to get the best for the Broads in the face of environmental change - (iii) The Authority Members will have a workshop to explore the challenges of flood management as influenced by climate change later in 2014. - 7.2.2 The Authority also supported the following motion: - (iv) That the thoughts of Broads Authority members are very much with the victims and families of the recent tidal surge which affected the North Norfolk and Suffolk Coast.
+We share this occurrence as a common concern, as we have always recognized that such surges also pose a critical threat for both Broads Communities and the protection of the very precious fresh-water ecology that makes the Broads so special.
+We recognise the considerable amount of investment that has been made in flood protection by a range of interested parties and we stress the importance of preventing salt water and saline intrusion. - 7.2.3 The preliminary events discussing the possible details of how climate change and sea level rise will affect the Broads have not proved popular.
+This is likely to be due to a collection of factors including the effectiveness of promotion, the fact the topic has dropped right down the national political agenda, the uncertainties involved not seen as so important with other worries to the fore and the need to still evolve the communication processes - for example using the right language to encourage involvement.
 However the project continues with new approaches planned for later in 2014.
-Plans are well advanced for a two-day young person's event at How Hill (March 1 and 2) and investigations about a larger public event in April either at the Forum in Norwich or Great Yarmouth are being made.
+Plans are well advanced for a two-day young person's event at How Hill (March 1 and 2) and bookings are still open.
 The intention is still to draw in wider viewpoints and help the refinement of the adaptation plan that is now likely to be submitted to Defra towards the end of 2014 in keeping with their timetable for the next iteration of the national adaptation plan.
-The adaptation plan will seek to identify the next steps in terms of research, policy development and outlining positive steps that can be taken to improve resilience and build in adaptive assessment. - 7.2.2 The Panel has raised the idea of exploring whether a different, more holistic approach will be needed to make best use of limited public funding and to retain the wide range of ecosystem services the Broads provides for society.
-Taking a combined approach to inland and coastal flooding policy will be vital. - 7.2.3 As part of the planned events programme there will be a specific event for Members on climate change and flood management in the coming months.
+The adaptation plan will seek to identify the next steps in terms of research, policy development and outlining positive steps that can be taken to improve resilience and build in adaptive assessment.

+- 7.2.2 The Panel has raised the idea of exploring whether a different, more holistic approach will be needed to make best use of limited public funding and to retain the wide range of ecosystem services the Broads provides for society.
+Taking a combined approach to inland and coastal flooding policy will be vital. - 7.2.3 The Panel next meet on 28 January and there will be a verbal update of conclusions from their discussions.

-Background papers: None Author: Date of report: Simon Hooton 3 January 2014 Broads Plan Objectives: CC2, CC3, CC4 Appendices: APPENDIX 1 - 3 simple future flood management scenarios
+Background papers: None Author: Date of report: Simon Hooton 20 January 2014 Broads Plan Objectives: CC2, CC3, CC4 Appendices: Appendix 1 - 3 simple future flood management scenarios